Sin tax

-A sin tax is an excise tax specifically levied on certain goods deemed harmful to society and individuals, such as alcohol, tobacco, drugs, candies, soft drinks, fast foods, coffee, sugar, gambling, and pornography.
-In contrast to Pigovian taxes, which are to pay for the damage to society caused by these goods, sin taxes are used to increase the price in an effort to lower demand, or failing that, to increase and find new sources of revenue.
+A sin tax (also known as a sumptuary tax, or vice tax) is an excise tax specifically levied on certain goods deemed harmful to society and individuals, such as alcohol, tobacco, drugs, candy, soft drinks, fast foods, coffee, sugar, gambling, vaping, cannabis (wherever legal for recreational use) and pornography.
+In contrast to Pigouvian taxes, which are to pay for the damage to society caused by these goods, sin taxes increase the price in an effort to decrease the use of these goods.
 Increasing a sin tax is often more popular than increasing other taxes.
-However, these taxes have often been criticized for burdening the poor and taxing the physically and mentally dependent.
+However, these taxes have often been criticized for burdening the poor and disproportionately taxing the physically and mentally dependent.

 Summary

 The enactment of sin taxes on harmful activities varies by jurisdiction.
 In many cases, sumptuary taxes are implemented to mitigate use of alcohol and tobacco, gambling, and vehicles emitting excessive pollutants.
 Sumptuary tax on sugar and soft drinks has also been suggested.
-Some jurisdictions have also levied taxes on recreational drugs such as marijuana.
+Some jurisdictions have also levied taxes on recreational drugs such as cannabis where it has been legalized and regulated.

 Revenue generated by sin taxes supports many projects imperative in accomplishing social and economic goals.
 American cities and counties have utilized funds from sin taxes to expand infrastructure, while in Sweden the tax for gambling is used for helping people with gambling problems.
-Acceptance of sumptuary taxes may be greater than income tax or sales tax.
+Public acceptance of sumptuary taxes may be greater than income tax or sales tax.